CivicTechTO/ttc_subway_times/README.md

 COPY ntas_data FROM '/path/to/responses.csv' DELIMITER ',' CSV HEADER;
 ```

-## Automating the Scraper Runs
+# Automating the Scraper Runs

 There are two ways that the scraper can be automated, via Docker/cron, or via Serverless with AWS Lambda.
 No matter how you choose to run it the scraper runs through ttc_scraper_api.py
-### Storage Backends
+## Storage Backends
 There are two ways the data can be stored once it has been scraped, AWS S3 and Postgres.

 AWS S3 stores each scrape in a JSON collected by service day (see Consolidate function).
 This requires an AWS account.
 This can be enabled by with the --s3 flag.
-The advantage of S3 is that it requires no always on server, and is extremely cheap.
-Its main disadvantage is that the data is not as easily queryable as an SQL database and some steps are required before it can be queried in SQL (see Analyzing the Data).
-This method is well suited to the AWS Lambda scraping mode.
+The advantage of S3 is that it requires no persistant server, and is extremely cheap.
+Its main disadvantage is that the data is not as easily queryable as an SQL database and some steps are required before it can be queried in SQL (see [Analyzing the Data](Analyzing-the-Data)).
+This storage method is well suited to the AWS Lambda scraping mode.

 Postgres requires a running Postgres instance.
 While the data is immediately queryable, it requires a Postgres server to be always running, which increases the work, risk and cost of the project.
 This can be selected with the --postgres and is most often used with the Docker/Cron scraping mode.

 Both modes store the same data, in largely the same structure (nested JSONs vs tables with joinable keys).

-### AWS Lambda Scraping
+## AWS Lambda Scraping
 There is a mode which will allow scraping via AWS Lambda with logging added to AWS Cloudwatch.
 This mode uses the Serverless framework.

 The [Serverless](https://serverless.com/) framework is a suite of tooling which allows the easy deployment and management of serverless code.

 This allows us to run this code without having to spin up/monitor for an instance manually.
 And since we only pay for the code when it is running the compute costs are nearly zero.

-#### Setup
+### Setup
 In addition to installing the Python requirements (above) we need to install the Serverless framework with npm by running `npm install` in the project root.

 Move serverless.yml.template to serverless.yml and replace the bucket name with the actual values